Learn how governments use internal controls to monitor payments.

 - Internal Controls Deficiencies

-- Case Study in Developing Internal Controls for Accounts Payable and Cash Disbursements
+- Mini-case Studies in Developing Internal Controls for Accounts Payable and Cash Disbursements

 Who Should Attend?